rust-lang/blog.rust-lang.org/posts/inside-rust/2023-08-21-clippy-perf-project.md

 The team held [this Zulip thread](zulip_thread) talking about the whole situation.

 From that thread, a lot of optimization opportunities came up.
-It revived [this issue], and [this PR][this_pr] not long after (maybe because of the thread, maybe not) 🎉, resulting in a significant performance boost.
+It revived [this issue][this_issue], and [this PR][this_pr] was open not long after (maybe because of the thread, maybe not) 🎉, resulting in a significant performance boost.

 ## Crafting a cartography of our problem